-- 5.22 There must be good pedestrian and cycle links from Marchmont Farm into Grovehill, to support the aims of social cohesion.
+- 5.26 There must be good pedestrian and cycle links from Marchmont Farm into Grovehill in order to support the aims of social cohesion.
 An initial Transport Assessment has shown that vehicular access is not practical through to existing residential areas.
-The Highway Authority has confirmed it is sufficient to have one access from Link Road into the site with a roundabout. - 5.23 There is already good access from to the site to existing bus routes and stops, but there is a need for an additional bus stop to serve the new homes together with the need for the road within the site to accommodate full size buses in the future.
-Depending on the more detailed requirements for the location of the new bus stop, a crossing may also be needed for the Link Road.
-Vehicular access along Piccotts End Lane and directly from Laidon Square have been discounted from the master plan - 5.24 There will also be good foot and cycle ways into existing residential areas, including Lomond Road, Laidon Square and Marlborough Rise.
+The Highway Authority has confirmed it is sufficient to have one access from the Link Road into the site through the use of a new roundabout. - 5.27 There is already good access from to the site to existing bus routes and stops, but there is a need for an additional bus stop to serve the new homes together with the need for the road within the site to accommodate full size buses in the future.
+Depending on the more detailed requirements for the location of the new bus stop, a pedestrian crossing may also be needed for the Link Road.
+Vehicular access along Piccotts End Lane and directly from Laidon Square have been discounted from the Master Plan - 5.28 There should also be good pedestrian and cycle ways into existing residential areas, including Lomond Road, Laidon Square and Marlborough Rise.
 The footpath along Margaret Lloyd Park is currently well used but needs surfacing and lighting enhancement.
-This would enable greater use during night time, and cater for the additional use from the new homes.
-There are a number of other footpaths and access points around the perimeter of the site that can be connected to for a good level of integration. - 5.25 Piccotts End Lane will be retained as a footpath and cycleway, which is an excellent link between Grovehill and Piccotts End.
-The lane will inevitably need to be crossed by the new road into the site, and care should be taken to treat any crossings in an appropriate way for the level of movement expected.
-A more detailed transport strategy will be required for these aspects.
+This will enable greater use during night time, and cater for the additional use from occupants of the new homes.
+There are a number of other footpaths and access points around the perimeter of the site that can be connected to in order to achieve a good level of integration. - 5.29 Piccotts End Lane will be retained as a footpath and cycleway, which is an excellent link between Grovehill and Piccotts End.
+The lane will inevitably need to be crossed by the new road within the site, and care should be taken to minimise the quantity of crossing points and to treat any crossings in an appropriate way for the level of movement expected.
+A more detailed transport assessment and strategy will be required for these aspects and should be submitted with the planning application